LukeAtkinz/dashdice/ABILITY_IMPLEMENTATION_ROADMAP.md

 # Ability Implementation Roadmap

-## 🎯 Current Status: Ready for Iterative Implementation
+## 🎯 Current Status: Luck Turner Implemented

-We have successfully cleaned up the ability system and prepared it for implementing abilities one by one.
-All example abilities have been removed, leaving us with a clean foundation to build upon.
+We have successfully implemented our first ability! **Luck Turner** is now added to the system and ready for testing and integration.

 ## 🏗️ Clean Foundation